Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 What are the current travel advisories for Afghanistan?

 As of now, the Afghanistan travel advice issued by various governments typically recommends against all travel to Afghanistan due to the ongoing instability and security concerns.
 The taliban has regained control over much of the country following the withdrawal of international forces in 2021, leading to significant changes in the security landscape.
-Travelers are advised to be aware of potential risks, including political unrest, acts of terrorism, and human rights violations.
+Travellers are advised to be aware of potential risks, including political unrest, acts of terrorism, and human rights violations.

 What is the current political situation in Afghanistan?